ipni/specs/IPNI_MH_SAMPLING.md

 ### Determinism and Consistency

-The **IPNI Multihash Sampling** uses deterministic algorithms with a uniform seed to produce consistent, repeatable sampling sequences.
+The **IPNI Multihash Sampling** uses deterministic algorithms with a uniform beacon to produce consistent, repeatable sampling sequences.
 This reduces sampling bias and ensures the same results for repeated queries.
 Key components
 include: